qkunst/collectiemanagement/SECURITY.md

 *4.3* The following security assessment levels shall be established by the InfoSec organization or other designated organization that will be performing the assessments.

 * Full – A full assessment is comprised of tests for all known web application vulnerabilities using both automated and manual tools based on the OWASP Testing Guide.
-A full assessment will use manual penetration testing techniques to validate discovered vulnerabilities to determine the overall risk of any and all discovered.
+A full assessment will use include a manual, ideally external, security audit and will ideally be followed up by a penetration test to validate the discovered vulnerabilities and to determine the overall risk of any and all discovered vulnerabilities, performed ideally by an external organization.
 * Quick – A quick assessment will consist of a (typically) automated scan of an application for the OWASP Top Ten web application security risks at a minimum.
 * Targeted – A targeted assessment is performed to verify vulnerability remediation changes or new application functionality.